Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-2-open-api.md

 > **Note the intentional use of `http` instead of `https` as this backend does not presently support `https`.**

-6) While the backend service only runs on `HTTP`, we need to **set URL scheme to `Both`** to allow for APIM ingress to occur on HTTPS for callers such as the Developer Portal.
+6) While the backend service only runs on `HTTP`, we need to **set URL scheme to `Both`** to allow for Azure API Management ingress to occur on HTTPS for callers such as the Developer Portal.
 7) Set the **API URL suffix** to `calc`.
 8) Assign **Starter** and **Unlimited** products.
 9) Press **Create**.